franckLdx/events-to-any-promise/README.md

 ## Install
 ```
-npm install --save event-to-any-promise
+npm install --save events-to-any-promise
 ```
-**_You must ahve any-promise 1.x in your dependencies._**
+**_You must have any-promise 1.x in your dependencies._**

 ## Example
-Using a pomise to start Node Http Server:
+Using a promise to start Node Http Server:
 ```
 'use strict';